House of Bonaparte

-Italian and Corsican: Casa di Buonaparte) is a former imperial and royal European dynasty of French and Italian origin.
-It was founded in 1804 by Napoleon I, the son of Corsican nobleman Carlo Buonaparte and Letizia Buonaparte (née Ramolino).
+Italian and Corsican: Casa di Buonaparte) is a former imperial and royal European dynasty of French Corsican origin.
+It was founded in 1804 by Napoleon I, the son of French Corsican nobleman Carlo Buonaparte and noblewoman Letizia Buonaparte (née Ramolino).
 Napoleon was a French military leader who rose to power during the French Revolution and who, in 1804, transformed the French First Republic into the First French Empire, five years after his coup d'état of November 1799 (18 Brumaire).
 Napoleon and the Grande Armée had to fight against every major European power (except for the ones he was allied with, including Denmark-Norway) and dominated continental Europe through a series of military victories during the Napoleonic Wars.
 He installed members of his family on the thrones of client states, expanding the power of the dynasty.

 The House of Bonaparte formed the Imperial House of France during the French Empire, together with some non-Bonaparte family members.
 In addition to holding the title of Emperor of the French, the Bonaparte dynasty held various other titles and territories during the Napoleonic Wars, including the Kingdom of Italy, the Kingdom of the Spain and the Indies, the Kingdom of Westphalia, the Kingdom of Holland, and the Kingdom of Naples.
 The dynasty held power for around a decade until the Napoleonic Wars began to take their toll.
 Making very powerful enemies, such as Austria, Britain, Russia, and Prussia, as well as royalist (particularly Bourbon) restorational movements in France, Spain, the Two Sicilies, and Sardinia, the dynasty eventually collapsed due to the final defeat of Napoleon I at the Battle of Waterloo and the restoration of the Bourbon dynasty by the Congress of Vienna.

 During the reign of Napoleon I, the Imperial Family consisted of the Emperor's immediate relations – his wife, son, siblings, and some other close relatives, namely his brother-in-law Joachim Murat, his uncle Joseph Fesch, and his stepson Eugène de Beauharnais.

 Between 1852 and 1870, there was a Second French Empire, when a member of the Bonaparte dynasty again ruled France: Napoleon III, the youngest son of Louis Bonaparte.
 However, during the Franco-Prussian War of 1870–1871, the dynasty was again ousted from the Imperial Throne.
 Since that time, there has been a series of pretenders.
 Supporters of the Bonaparte family's claim to the throne of France are known as Bonapartists.
 Current head Jean-Christophe, Prince Napoléon has a Bourbon mother.